As jury selection starts in Hunter Biden's gun case, president says he has 'boundless love' for him

 WILMINGTON, Del.
 (AP) — A federal gun case against President Joe Biden's son Hunter opened Monday with jury selection, following the collapse of a plea deal that would have avoided the spectacle of a trial so close the 2024 election.
 First lady Jill Biden was seated in the front row of the courtroom, in a show of support for her son.

-In a statement, the president said that as a dad he has “boundless love for my son, confidence in him, and respect for his strength.”
+In a statement, the president said he has “boundless love for my son, confidence in him, and respect for his strength.”

 “I am the President, but I am also a Dad," he said, adding that would have no further comment on the case.
 “Jill and I love our son, and we are so proud of the man he is today.”

 Hunter Biden, who spent the weekend with his parents, has been charged in Delaware with three felonies stemming from a 2018 firearm purchase when he was, according to his memoir, in the throes of a crack addiction.
-He has been accused of lying to a federally licensed gun dealer, making a false claim on the application used to screen firearms applicants when he said he was not a drug user, and illegally having the gun for 11 days.
+He has been accused of lying to a federally licensed gun dealer, making a false claim on the application used to screen firearms applicants by saying he was not a drug user, and illegally having the gun for 11 days.

 Hunter Biden is also facing a separate trial in California in September on charges of failing to pay $1.4 million in taxes.
 Both cases were to have been resolved through a deal with prosecutors last July, the culmination of a yearslong investigation into his business dealings.

-But Judge Maryellen Noreika, who was nominated to the bench by Trump, questioned some unusual aspects of the deal, which included a proposed guilty plea to misdemeanor offenses to resolve the tax crimes and a diversion agreement on the gun charge, which meant as long as he stayed out of trouble for two years the case would be dismissed.
-The lawyers squabbled over the agreement, could not come to a resolution, and the deal fell apart.
+But Noreika, who was nominated to the bench by Trump, questioned some unusual aspects of the deal, which included a proposed guilty plea to misdemeanor offenses to resolve the tax crimes and a diversion agreement on the gun charge, which meant as long as he stayed out of trouble for two years the case would be dismissed.
+The lawyers could not come to a resolution, and the deal fell apart.
 Attorney General Merrick Garland then appointed the top investigator as a special counsel in August, and a month later Hunter Biden was indicted.

 This trial isn't about Hunter Biden's foreign business affairs — which Republicans have seized on without evidence to try to paint the Biden family as corrupt.
 But it will excavate some of Hunter Biden's darkest moments and put them on display.